jmartins-ledger/app-plugin-opensea/README.md

 ## OpenSea interface

-Most transactions emitted by OpenSea on Ethereum come from the [OpenSea contract](https://etherscan.io/address/0x7be8076f4ea4a4ad08075c2508e481d6c946d12b).
+Most transactions emitted on Ethereum by an OpenSea user come from the [OpenSea contract](https://etherscan.io/address/0x7be8076f4ea4a4ad08075c2508e481d6c946d12b).

 ### The plugin supports: